mlswg/mls-protocol/draft-barnes-mls-protocol.md

-As in {{doubleratchet}}, each message must include the message's number in the Member's sending chain (N=0,1,2,...) and the length (number of message keys) in the previous epoch (PN).
+As in {{doubleratchet}}, each message must include the message's number in the Member's sending chain (N=0,1,2,...) and the length (number of message keys) in the previous group epoch (PN).
 This enables the recipient to advance to the relevant message key while storing skipped message keys in case the skipped messages arrive later.

-On receiving a message, if a new epoch is created then the received PN minus the length of the current receiving chain is the number of skipped messages in that receiving chain.
-The received N is the number of skipped messages in the new receiving chain (i.e. the chain after new epoch has been created).
+On receiving a message, if a new group epoch is created then the received PN minus the length of the current receiving chain is the number of skipped messages in that receiving chain.
+The received N is the number of skipped messages in the new receiving chain (i.e. the chain after new group epoch has been created).

 # Message Protection